Fees

 Mean fee paid per byte of used blob space (available in native units and USD)

-Mean fee per blob carrying transaction
+Mean Fee per blob Byte (USD)

 Mean fee paid in blob fees per blob carrying transaction (available in native units and USD)